thobet/3DPlan/README.md

 # 3DPlan

 ## Overview
-<p>The 3DPlan algorithm was developed during my diploma thesis, entitled "Automated detection of edges in point clouds using<br>
+<p>The 3DPlan algorithm was developed during my diploma thesis, entitled "Automated detection of edges in point clouds using
-semantic information", at the School of Rural and Surveying Engineering of the National Technical University of Athens,<br>
-which is available at <a href="https://dspace.lib.ntua.gr/xmlui/handle/123456789/53090">ThodorisBetsas_DiplomaThesis</a>.
+semantic information", at the School of Rural and Surveying Engineering of the National Technical University of Athens, which is available at <a href="https://dspace.lib.ntua.gr/xmlui/handle/123456789/53090">ThodorisBetsas_DiplomaThesis</a>.
-At first, the 3DPlan algorithm enriches the given images with a new channel including the edge semantic information.<br>
+At first, the 3DPlan algorithm enriches the given images with a new channel including the edge semantic information.
 Thus the three-channel images (RGB) are transformed into four-channel (RGBL).
-Afterwards, the four-channel images are<br>
-inserted into an SfM-MVS software to produce initially a sparse and finally, a dense point cloud which is enriched with the<br>
+Afterwards, the four-channel images are inserted into an SfM-MVS software to produce initially a sparse and finally, a dense point cloud which is enriched with the edge semantic information.</p><br>
-edge semantic information.</p>

 <p>For this purpose, three approaches were developed.<br></p>
 <pre>